Epstein-Zin Utility Maximization on a Random Horizon: Introduction

 Next, we look for consumption and investment strategies that maximize the Epstein-Zin utility.
-By dynamic programming, we derive a random-horizon BSDE, i.e. \eqref{EQ11} below, from which candidate optimal strategies can be deduced.
-This BSDE is non-standard in that its generator has quadratic and exponential growth in several different variables.
-To find a solution to it, our plan is to contain the exponential growth of the generator, so that results for random-horizon quadratic BSDEs can be applied.
-This results in a new, delicate truncation technique, forcing the generator to be of linear growth and strictly increasing in one specific variable.
-Note that the truncation used in \cite{Xing} does not work here, as it requires a bounded horizon; see Remark~\ref{rem:new truncation}.
-With the exponential growth contained, a careful use of the existence result in Briand and Confortola \cite[Theorem 3.3]{Confortola08}, followed by a comparison principle in Kobylanski \cite[Theorem 2.3]{Kobylanski00}, yields a solution to the BSDE; see Proposition~\ref{P5}.
+By dynamic programming, we derive a random-horizon BSDE, i.e. \eqref{EQ11} below, from which the candidate optimal strategies can be derived.
+This BSDE is non-standard: its generator has {\it quadratic} and {\it exponential} growth in several different variables.
+By a delicate truncation technique, we contain the exponential growth, making the generator grow linearly and remain strictly increasing in one of its variables---whence the results for random-horizon quadratic BSDEs can now be applied.
+Specifically, a careful use of the existence result in Briand and Confortola \cite[Theorem 3.3]{Confortola08}, followed by a comparison principle in Kobylanski \cite[Theorem 2.3]{Kobylanski00}, yields a solution to our non-standard BSDE; see Proposition~\ref{P5}.
+Note that the truncation technique we use is different from that in \cite{Xing}, as the latter requires a fixed horizon; see Remark~\ref{rem:new truncation}.

-Now, with the candidate optimal strategy $(\pi^*,c^*)$ constructed, it remains to show its optimality among the set of {\it permissible} strategies, defined in \eqref{P} below.
-On a fixed horizon, BMO arguments are useful in establishing the permissibility of strategies, as shown in \cite{Xing}.
-The same technique, however, breaks down in our case: the BMO norms can easily blow up on an unbounded random horizon, even when the solution to the aforementioned BSDE is desirably bounded.
-To proceed, we impose appropriate exponential moment conditions on the random horizon $\tau$ (i.e. Assumption~\ref{A4} below), from which the permissibility of $(\pi^*,c^*)$ can be extracted; see Lemma~\ref{C4}.
+With the candidate optimal strategy $(\pi^*,c^*)$ derived, it remains to show its optimality among the set of {\it permissible} strategies, defined in \eqref{P} below.
+BMO arguments, useful in the fixed-horizon case to establish permissibility (as shown in \cite{Xing}), no longer work in the present setting: the BMO norms can easily blow up on an unbounded random horizon $\tau$.
+In view of this, we directly impose appropriate exponential moment conditions on $\tau$ (i.e. Assumption~\ref{A4} below), from which the permissibility of $(\pi^*,c^*)$ can be established; see Lemma~\ref{C4}.
 The optimality of $(\pi^*,c^*)$ then follows from standard arguments; see Theorem~\ref{T1}, the main result of this paper.

-In view of the literature, the exponential moment conditions imposed on $\tau$ are not very restrictive.
-They cover all prior studies on random-horizon consumption-investment problems (where ``$\tau\le T$ a.s. for a fixed $T>0$'' is imposed), and allow for many unbounded $\tau$'s.
-Moreover, this type of conditions are commonly-seen for random-horizon BSDEs; see Remark~\ref{rem:not restrictive}.
+Note that the conditions imposed on $\tau$ are less restrictive than what they might seem---they readily cover all prior studies on random-horizon consumption-investment problems (where ``$\tau\le T$ a.s. for a fixed $T>0$'' is imposed) and are commonly-seen in the literature of random-horizon BSDEs; see Remark~\ref{rem:not restrictive}.